Neotys-Labs/Tricentis-Tosca/README.md

 * Not currently recording.

 ## ChangeLog

+* Version 2.6.0 (December 16, 2021):
+   * Support SAP Gui and Web at once test case
+   * Improve created transaction in NeoLoad when there are no folders in Tosca.

 * Version 2.5.1 (October 22, 2021):
    * Fixed Web Transfer when the system proxy uses the "AutoConfigURL".